 Smart sprinkler systems—effectively swapping your old control pad for one with wireless connectivity—provides far greater control over how and when your lawn gets watered.

-A controller like those from Rachio can access weather forecasts to make predictive watering decisions based on rain, wind, and temperature.
+A can access weather forecasts to make predictive watering decisions based on rain, wind, and temperature.
 It also provides feedback on water management, so you can avoid giving your plants too much or too little H2O.
 Finally, it gears your water usage to the specifics of your yard, saving you money and scoring you points for environmental friendliness.